 Certified Iyengar instructor Marta Jasberg relocated to Southern California in fall, 2007, from Cleveland, Ohio, where she owned and operated her own yoga studio.
 She now teaches in Pasadena, Studio City, Los Angeles, as well as at Claremont Yoga.
 Marta has studied extensively with senior Iyengar teachers Laurie Blakeney and Manouso Manos and in June, 2008, made her first trip to Pune, India to study with Geeta & Prashant Iyengar at RIMYI.

 Nicole is the co-owner/director of both Claremont Yoga and the CY Teacher Training Program.
 She has been practicing yoga since 2000, and initially sought out the practice to help her deal with intense lower back pain and sciatica.
 To her delight she found that her back issues were completely healed with a regular, committed practice.
-Today she studies with teachers Noah Maze, Christina Sell and Alma White.
+She has studied with teachers Noah Maze and Christina Sell.
 Her classes range from deeply restorative, to a strong, flowing practice.
 She infuses the Anusara Principles of Alignment into her teachings, along with playful movement and flow, pranayama, and application of yoga into daily life.
 Nicole also teaches Restorative Yoga at the Casa Colina Rehabilitation Center in Pomona for the Fibromyalgia Care Program.
 She has experienced the profound healing that yoga has brought into her life--physically, emotionally and spiritually.
 Nicole is a Certified and Registered Yoga Teacher and loves to share the joys and benefits of yoga with you!
+Her newest teacher is her 2 year old son, Blake who inspires her everyday!

 Tracy is the co-owner/director of both Claremont Yoga and the CY Teacher Training Program.
 She is a Certified Iyengar Yoga Instructor.
 Tracy enjoys sharing the healthy benefits of yoga.
 She teaches all levels of classes and private sessions weekly.
 She enjoys having a family and being a mom.
 She also teaches yoga classes at Pomona College in the Physical Education Department for students, faculty and staff.
 She is honored and thankful to be part of a deeply inspiring yoga tradition.